-The Class A-1, A-2, X1 and X3 Certificates (the "Offered SPCs") will be part of a series of mortgage pass-through certificates designated as the Freddie Mac Structured Pass-Through Certificates ("SPCs"), Series K-720.
+The Class A-1, A-2, X1 and X3 Certificates (the "Offered SPCs") will be part of a series of mortgage pass-through certificates designated as the Freddie Mac Structured Pass-Through Certificates ("SPCs"), Series K-044.
 Freddie Mac (as defined in the information circular for the Underlying Guaranteed Certificates (the "Information Circular")) will form a single trust (the "SPC Trust") to issue the SPCs.
 Each class of Offered SPCs will represent the entire interest in a separate pool included in the SPC Trust.
 Each pool will consist of the related class of underlying certificates (the "Underlying Guaranteed Certificates").
-The Underlying Guaranteed Certificates will be issued by the underlying FREMF 2015-K720 Mortgage Trust (the "REMIC Trust") which will hold a pool of 75 multifamily mortgage loans secured by 75 mortgaged real properties with an initial mortgage pool balance of \$1,582,966,066 as described on page S-A-8 herein.
-It is a condition of the issuance of the Underlying Guaranteed Certificates as further described in The Underlying Certificates - Freddie Mac Guarantee below.
-The REMIC Trust will also issue certain other classes (the "Underlying Unguaranteed Certificates") as further described in The Underlying Certificates below.
+The Underlying Guaranteed Certificates will be issued by the underlying FREMF 2015-K44 Mortgage Trust (the "REMIC Trust") which will hold a pool of 76 multifamily mortgage loans secured by 76 mortgaged real properties with an initial mortgage pool balance of \$1,631,229,679 as described on page S-A-8 herein.
+It is a condition of the issuance of the Underlying Guaranteed Certificates that they be purchased by Freddie Mac and that Freddie Mac guarantee payment of interest and principal due on the Underlying Guaranteed Certificates as further described in The Underlying Certificates" and together with the Underlying Guaranteed Certificates, the "Underlying Certificates") as further described in The Underlying Certificates - Underlying Certificates below.